 - Jury trials resumed in Massachusetts state courts on February 14, 2022.

 - The public can view the status of court cases on masscourts.org.
 Click here to see how to search court dockets online.

 - To find out if a case will be heard in person or virtually, call or email the court using this Courthouse Locator or this Court department emails page.
-Alternatively, contact the Trial Court Helpline by calling 833-91-COURT from 8:30am to 4:30pm Monday through Friday for case questions and to request an interpreter.
+Alternatively, call the Trial Court Helpline (833-91-COURT) from 8:30am to 4:30pm Monday through Friday for case questions and to request an interpreter.

 - This video provides an overview on how court users can get help remotely from Trial Court Law Libraries and Court Service Centers, which provide guidance M-F between 9am and 12pm.
+After 12pm, court users can call the Trial Court Helpline or contact their local courthouse.
 Brochures are available in seven languages and video resources are available in Spanish, Cape Verdean, and Portuguese.

 - MA courts have produced a series of COVID-19 video resources explaining court procedures as well as a video guide to help court users prepare for remote hearings.
 Remote virtual court video resources are available in Cape Verdean, Portuguese, and Spanish here.